nickwes/ggl-simple-api/README.md

   - `retrieve_logs.py`: Contains the code for retrieving logs from DynamoDB

 * `.zip files`: These are deployment packages required by AWS Lambda
-  - Generated from the .py files
+  - Have already been generated from the .py files
-  - Must be created before running Terraform (detailed below)

 ## How to Run the Pipeline